 DEWALT Combination Drill and Tap Bit

 This is one of the best little accessories to hit the market in a long time.
-Lock one of these hex-shanked bits into your impact driver or driver, then bore into metal and cut threads at the same time.
+Lock one of these hex-shanked bits into your impact driver or drill, then bore into metal and cut threads at the same time.
 It’s a fast and effective way to prep for small bolts, or to repair stripped threads to take a larger bolt.
 The five bits in the set I use includes 8-32, 10-24, 10-32, 12-24 and 1/4”-20 threads.
 I’ve used these to create holes in steel up to 1/8” thick no problem.
 Works best with cutting oil, but use them dry if you need to.
 Street price: $50 for five.

 Field Notes Pocket Pads